blackberry/WebWorks-Community-APIs/BB10-Cordova/ExtractZIPFile/readme.md

 --------------
 All APIs are available at all times.
 Call the one you prefer.
 ### Android & iOS
-These two compatability APIs implement the calling convention of the respective platforms ExtractZipFile plugin.
-They thus serve as drop-in replacements.
+These two compatibility APIs implement the calling conventions of ther respective platform's ExtractZipFile plugins.
+Thus they serve as drop-in replacements.
-Both APIs are functional equivilent.
+Both APIs are functional equivilents.
-If these APIs meet your needs then you should need no special casing to support BB10.
+If these APIs meet your needs then you should need no special code to support BB10.

 ### Raw
-The Raw api exposes features not present in the compatability APIs.
+The Raw api exposes features not present in the compatibility APIs.
 It allows concurrent extraction of multiple zip files.
-It also provides more detailed errors.
+It also provides more detailed errors included error descriptions.
 Warning: the Raw API is BB10 only.

 API Examples